The Number One HR Solution on Salesforce

 1. Define Company Values

 Every company has its own values, goals, and standards that make up the corporate culture.
 The code of conduct should reflect these.
 As a first step, you should clearly define your company culture and ensure that all employees live up to it.
-This employee experience guide can help you get started.

 2. Formulate Rules and Guidelines